dustin/dustin.sallings.org/_posts/2010-03-04-erlang-conc.markdown

 lists, because this is how you can model traversal operations such as `map`, `foldl`, `length`, etc... in your head.
-Each splits the list into the first element and the rest of the elements, performs an operation on the first elemnt and then recurses over the rest.
+Each splits the list into the first element and the rest of the elements, performs an operation on the first element and then recurses over the rest.

 Length, for example, may be implemented as follows: